FranzZemen/re/ts-src/wiki/quick-start/quick-start.md

 You desire to take some action if the ticker = "ZEM" and the price is greater than $5.
 You decide to externalize this decision, potentially to allow a user through UI to alter the ticker and/or price.
-Instead of writing custom code for that functionality alone, you will leverage the Rules Engine so you have a standardized externalized way of quickly making critical business logic changes.
+Instead of writing custom code for that functionality alone, you will leverage the Rules Engine, so you have a standardized externalized way of quickly making critical business logic changes.

 You decide you need to know when the price is greater than 5.0 for a ticker called "ZEM".
 The rule you write for this